 Next, move your focus point to the background or sky.
 Adjust your shutter speed to a faster setting to ensure your sky is correctly exposed.
 The foreground should now go dark.

 You should have two images now loaded in Lightroom for your basic edits.
 One properly exposed for the foreground and one for your sky.

-Next, in Lightroom 5, highlight both images.
+Next, in Lightroom CC, highlight both images.
+You can do a pre-edit here, but be sure not to change the way you’ve lined the images up.
 Right click on one of them and choose “Edit in” and in the new window, scroll to the bottom and choose “open as layers in Photoshop.”
 I am using Photoshop CC.
-Your images will open already stacked on top of one another in Photoshop.
+Your images will open already stacked one on top of another in Photoshop.
 Photoshop will attempt to line up your images, but I like to double check it.
 Do this by holding down “Control”(PC) or “Command”(Mac) and Highlighting both image layers in Photoshop.
 Next, go to “Edit” ~ “Auto Align Layers.”
 Both of your image layers should now be aligned and ready for masking.

 Now, painting with black(on your white Mask) begin to reveal your sky.